 We’ve blogged often about how planning for technology marketing helps tech transfer offices (TTOs) be more proactive and efficient in selecting innovations to market.
 If your TTO is like most, you have more active marketing projects than you have the resources to handle.
-Therefore, prioritizing (and reprioritizing) your projects is the key to developing a strategic and agile marketing process that will provide long-term value.
+Therefore, monitoring and adjusting your marketing projects to prioritize the best ones is the key to achieving long-term value.
 In today’s Stories from the Field post, I share details of how to apply what we’ve learned through years of identifying high-priority projects.

 We recently worked with a university client to help the TTO identify the “most likely to succeed” of its nearly 50 active technology marketing projects.
 Due to limited financial and staff resources, our client not only wanted to focus its efforts on the projects with the greatest potential for success but also to identify the projects that it should shut down, keep open, or simply gather more information about in order to make a good decision.